HallaSurvivor/Blog/_posts/2022-06-22-infinity-categories.md

 Lastly, let's note that this is all good for something.
-Functors on $\infty$-categories can be "truncated" in a way that induces functors on the homotopy categories.
-See [here][4], for instance.
+Functors on $\infty$-categories can be "truncated" in a way that induces functors on the homotopy categories
+(see [here][4], for instance).
 This means that, at least in the abstract, we can prove theorems using the language of $\infty$-categories, and at the end of the day we can take homotopy categories.
-After doing this any categories or functors we've built will descent nicely.
+After doing this any categories or functors we've built will descend nicely.
 In particular, since the homotopy category of $L^H(\mathcal{C}, \mathcal{W})$ is $\mathcal{C}[\mathcal{W}^{-1}]$ this gives us a very powerful mode of argument for dealing with localizations!